-They are made from high grade materials and with a lot of care.
-Meaning that they are built to play and sound good.
-Because of the high-quality materials used to make the guitars, they will last almost indefinitely if taken care of.
+They are made from high-grade materials and with a lot of care, meaning that they are built to play and sound good.
+Because of the high-quality materials used for making the guitars, they will last almost indefinitely if taken care of.

 Gretsch guitars are also well known for staying in tune longer, even compared to other high-end brands.

 The guitars also look just as good as they sound and feel.
-I can say with certainty that there are very few, if any, Gretsch guitars that look anything short of beautiful.
+I can say with certainty that there are very few Gretsch guitars that look anything short of beautiful.

 Granted, Streamliners are more expensive, but keep in mind that you are paying for quality.
-And wouldn’t you rather buy one guitar and have no regrets, then have to buy two guitars, because the first one wasn’t good?
+And wouldn’t you rather buy one guitar and have no regrets than have to buy two guitars, because the first one wasn’t good?

 And you don’t need to take my word for it, there are many guitarists that have given Gretsch their stamp of approval over the decades.

-From the company’s first collaboration with Chet Atkins in the ‘50s, to one of the biggest bands ever with The Beatles, to modern guitar icons like Malcolm Young and Dave Grohl.
-Gretsch’s reputation among big name guitarists speaks for itself.
+From the company’s first collaboration with Chet Atkins in the ‘50s, followed by a collab with The Beatles, and then with modern guitar icons like Malcolm Young and Dave Grohl, Gretsch’s reputation among big-name guitarists speaks for itself.